 The World Press Photo Exhibition represents the year's best visual journalism.
-It is seen by 4 million people in 100 cities across the globe, every year.
-Lightscape brings the exhibition to Washington DC to bring perspective the complex issues confronting us in the daily news cycle.
-We collaborate with leading think-tanks, universities, embassies, international-, media- and civil society organizations to tell the stories behind the photos to encourage deeper undestanding and debate of current events in the community, the country and abroad.
+Every year 4 million people visit the exhibition in 100 cities across the globe.
+Lightscape brings the exhibition to Washington DC in collaboration with leading think-tanks, universities, embassies, international-, media- and civil society organizations.
+The goal is simple, to tell the stories behind the photos and to encourage deeper undestanding and debate of current events in the community, the country and abroad.

 The venue will be the Dupont Underground, an abandoned trolley station beneath Dupont Circle.
 This massive space will house 22 projectors casting 13' images of the year's most important stories, a wall of large prints of WPP prize-winning photographs and a retrospective of 61 years of Photos of the Year.
 There will be side-exhibitions by the International Women's Media Foundation and we will honor the work of AFP photojournalist Shah Marai, who lost his life in Afghanistan earlier this year.
 Partner events will be held at partner venues throughout the city.

 Venue: Dupont Underground (19 Dupont Circle, entrance on 19th Street)